openintegrationhub/openintegrationhub/Guidelines/Build process documentation.md

   - Build script (js)
   - Deploy as Container (js)
   - Integration into kubernetes cluster
-* Each build needs to be tagged with the service name and version number (link to dev-guide: command for tagging with name and version"-t...")
+* Each docker build needs to be tagged with the service name and version number as it can be seen here: [devOps guidelines](https://github.com/openintegrationhub/openintegrationhub/blob/DevOps-Guideline/Guidelines/serviceOperations.md)

 ### CI/CD process with integrated backlog